-Set the date and time Adjust the date and time according to what is manually: selected by the administrator.

-Copy Your Computer's time Synchronize the date and time of DCS-5605/5635 with your local computer.
-The date and time of the PC is

-Settings: displayed and updated in the DCS-5605/5635.
+Set the date and time manually: Adjust the date and time according to what is selected by the administrator.
+Copy Your Computer's time Synchronize the date and time of DCS-5230 with your local computer.
+The date and time of the PC is displayed Settings: and updated in the DCS-5230.

-Preset Position

-Click the Preset Position button from the left side of the Setup screen to access settings that affect how the DCS-5605/5635 Internet Camera can pan and move to preset locations.
+Preset Position Click the Preset Position button from the left side of the Setup screen to access settings that affect how the DCS-5230 Internet Camera can pan and move to preset locations.
+Pan Speed: Select the speed at which the camera will pan for a full cycle from the drop-down list.
+Select a value between 0 and 10, 0 $\,$ being the slowest setting.